modu/website_grokit_ca/README.md

 ## B

+- Have a way to automatically link to github pages (just have a convention for URL in /cnt?)
 - Make image / files nesting happen with an automatic name-space.
 - Make the computer science thing a normal article + 301.